 Identify and Subtype Bacteria Directly from Stool Samples

 PathoGenetix, Inc. has developed and validated a protocol for the identification and subtyping of bacteria directly from human clinical stool samples without prior cultural isolation.
 The protocol, which runs on the RESOLUTION™ System, enables public health and microbiome research laboratories to determine serotype and strain type information for multiple bacteria directly from an enriched stool sample, in just five hours.
 The new protocol also demonstrates the potential use of the System for follow-‐up identification to the culture independent diagnostic tests (CIDTs) used by hospital and clinical laboratories in diagnosing foodborne diseases.

 CIDTs screen for multiple pathogens in stool samples without obtaining a pure culture isolate.
-But identification methods currently used in public health laboratories to determine if the disease-‐causing organism is part of a larger foodborne outbreak
+But identification methods currently used in public health laboratories to determine if the disease-‐causing organism is part of a larger foodborne outbreak require a cultured isolate.

 The PathoGenetix protocol has the potential to enable the public health system to do its important work even when CIDTs are employed and no culture is available.
 PathoGenetix’s RESOLUTION™ Microbial Genotyping System is based on proprietary Genome Sequence Scanning™ (GSS™) technology, which provides bacterial serotype identification and strain typing in five hours directly from complex mixtures.

+The level of discrimination between bacterial strain types provided by the System is comparable to pulsed field gel electrophoresis (PFGE), the current gold standard for pathogen typing in foodborne illness outbreak investigation and response.
 Because the System is culture independent, and fully automated from sample preparation to final report, it has the potential to greatly reduce the time, complexity and skill-‐level required to identify foodborne pathogens in public health labs monitoring foodborne outbreaks.